syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* `VSTACK` returns the array formed by appending each of the array arguments in a row-wise fashion.
-The resulting array will have the following dimensions:
+* `VSTACK` returns an array where each input array is appended in a row-wise fashion.

-  * Rows: The combined count of all the rows from each of the array arguments.
+  * Rows: The result will have the combined number of rows from all input arrays.

-  * Columns: The maximum of the column count from each of the array arguments.
+  * Columns: The result will have the maximum column count of the input arrays.